Competitive Business Settings

 - Progressing reform of health and safety laws to reduce the compliance burden on employers and improve the focus on critical risks.

-Health and safety reform - Progressing reforms of the Holidays Act and Employment Relations Act, to simplify them, give businesses certainty, and reduce compliance costs.
+- Progressing reforms of the Holidays Act to provide clarity, give businesses certainty, and reduce compliance costs.

-Holidays Act reform - Progressing work on legislation to streamline financial services regulations and cut red tape.
+- Passing legislation to streamline financial services regulations and cut red tape.

 - Implementing the sector review of Early Childhood Education to improve regulatory settings and reduce regulatory burden.